betrusted-io/betrusted-io.github.io/dev-plan.md

 ## Plan

-The final vision of betrusted is a much larger project that can be accomplished in a single product generation.
+The final vision of betrusted is a much larger project than can be accomplished in a single product generation.
 To meet the physical tamper resistance goals, the enclave SoC should be full custom silicon.
 However, spinning full custom silicon without comprehensive